Evolution of the AIP

 - Wiggle Room: While Sarah Ballantyne believes the full AIP is the quickest path to healing, she understands that some people might find it intimidatingly restrictive.
 With that in mind, she has identified a list of foods that are least likely to be problematic for people with autoimmune disease.
 These are the foods she recommends reintroducing first.
-Or if you need a less restrictive protocol to make the AIP do-able, these are the foods she feels are safest to continue eating from day one: fresh legumes (green beans and peas), fruitbased spices, seedbased spices, seed and nut oils, ghee from grass fed dairy, and egg yolks.
+Or if you need a bridge between regular paleo and strict AIP, these are the foods she feels are safest to continue eating during that transition: fresh legumes (green beans and peas), fruitbased spices, seedbased spices, seed and nut oils, ghee from grass fed dairy, and egg yolks.

 Optional Future Experiments

 It’s helpful to remember that some people with autoimmune disease go into remission on full paleo, with no need to do the AIP at all.
 Others go into remission on the “wiggle room” version of the AIP, while others find strict AIP be the best path to healing.
 It’s perfectly fine to approach healing diets in stages.

 If you have tried the AIP and still have issues, explore the topics below with your healthcare team.
 One of them might be the missing piece to your health.
 Don’t try to do them all at once; I think that would be impossible and unnecessary.
 I understand that we all want to feel better now, but doing too much at once can backfire by overwhelming our bodies and also muddying the experiment with too many variables.
 It can also make it difficult to get enough nutrition.
 Take a deep breath, have patience, and know that one step at a time is the most stable path to healing.
 Each of the bullet points listed below is linked to an article with more information: